mvodanovic/wordpress-project/README.md

 * Run ``bin/backup.sh` to back up both the DB and all files which aren't Wordpress istelf
 * Directories which are backed up: plugins, themes, uploads

+## Wordpress update

+* First, back up the data (see: Backup)
+* Then, modify the Dockerfile with the new Wordpress Docker image version
+* Finally, restart the service, and log into the web admin